hankthemason/knowyourcops.nyc/README.md

-# know-your-cops
+# Know Your Cops

-An interactive database of thousands of civilian complaints filed against the NYPD from 1985 - 2019, featuring interactive maps, charts, and graphs that visualize the data and break it down by individual officers and precincts.
-Uses React, D3, Node.js, and SQlite.
+[knowyourcops.com](https://knowyourcops.com) is a full-stack web app that utilizes publically-available data on civilian complaints against the NYPD to display interactive maps, charts, graphs and tables that visualize the records of individual officers and precincts.

 ## Getting Started

-1. Fork the repo
+1. Fork or clone the repo
 2. Run ```npm run start```
 3. Navigate to http://localhost:3000 in your browser